serebrov/notes/yii/2012-09-29-yii-jquery-localtime.md

      * - on form submit value converted back to UTC and posted to server *
      * jQuery UI datepicker configuration:
-     * - add 'localtime' class for input (or any other class accordinly to jquery.localtime configuration)
+     * - add 'localtimex' plugin to date input
      * - set dateFormat of a date picker accordingly to localtime plugin output format
-     *   - they use different standards for date presentation, so we have to describe the same presentation twice
+     *   - they use different standards for date presentation,
+     *     so we have to describe the same presentation twice
      *   - for example: localtime plugin - 'MM/dd/yyyy', datepicker - 'mm/dd/yy'
      * - initial input value should be UTC in ISO format or empty */